Prediabetes is a condition where blood glucose levels are higher than normal, but not yet high enough to officially be diagnosed with type 2 diabetes.

 Metformin is sometimes, but not always prescribed in prediabetes.

-It is a great first line medication for people who don’t have kidney problems as it’s low cost, does not cause weight gain, and may even help with weight loss.
+It is a often used as a first line medication for people who don’t have kidney problems as it’s low cost, does not cause weight gain, and may even help with weight loss.

 Can You Reverse Prediabetes?